 If you are taking a prescription medication when you find out you are expecting, call your doctor right away to determine whether you should still be taking it.
 Your doctor may prescribe you a different medication if it is one that you absolutely must take.

 At your first prenatal appointment, you can expect your doctor to give you a list of over the counter medications that are safe to take if needed.
 Be aware that many cold and flu medicines, as well as Ibuprofen, will not be on this list.

 Starting in your first trimester, make an effort to eat healthily.
 Good prenatal nutrition is essential for a healthy baby and a healthy you.
 Practicing good nutrition will also help ease (and even eliminate in some cases) some of your pregnancy symptoms, such as morning sickness.

 One way to ensure you are eating well is to get a prenatal cookbook with recipes created specifically for pregnant women.
-I personally love Mommy Labor Nurse’s Pregnancy Cookbook.
-This compact ebook is packed with over 50 recipes for meals and snacks specifically for pregnancy.
+My personal favorite is currently Eating For Pregnancy.

 10. Find pregnancy safe exercises

 While you may not feel like exercising, especially in your first trimester, it is extremely beneficial for you.
 Not only will exercising help you feel better, but it can also help your labor and delivery go more smoothly.

 Although exercising should be on your first trimester to do list, you should be aware that there are some exercises which are not safe while you are pregnant.
 Your first prenatal appointment is a good time to ask your doctor or midwife what exercises would be okay for you to do.